DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 Defining Turnouts
 =================

-DCC-EX supports a number of different turnout hardware configurations, but your automation treats them all as simple ID numbers.
+|EX-CS| supports a number of different turnout hardware configurations, but your automation treats them all as simple ID numbers.
 Turnouts may be defined using ``<T>`` commands from JMRI, or in ``SETUP("<T ...>")`` commands placed in your mySetup.h file, or C++ code in mySetup.h, just like earlier versions.

 You may, however, find it more convenient to define turnouts using EX-RAIL commands, which may appear anywhere in the 'myAutomation.h' file, even after they are referenced in an ``ONTHROW``, ``ONCLOSE``, ``THROW`` or ``CLOSE`` command.
 (EXRAIL extracts the turnout definitions just once from your script at Command Station startup.)